volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 October 12th

 - dedicated attenuation for each pair of channels
 - correction for filter generation (hang of volumio)
+- auto set output format when enabling the plugin
+- default format for filter is FLOAT_LE (.pcm)

 October 10th 2019